allegro/allegro.tech/_posts/2018-04-16-Spring-WebMvcTest-with-Spock.md

 ---
 layout: post
-title: Spring &#64;WebMvcTest with Spock Framework
+title: Spring WebMvcTest with Spock Framework
 author: [rafal.glowinski]
 tags: [tech, Spring Boot, Spock, WebMvcTest, java, testing]
-publish: true
 ---

 Spring is one of the most popular JVM-targeted frameworks.
 One of the reasons why it has become so popular is writing tests.